kitestring/BackupTools/README.md

   •	Robocopy Switches – Enables the user to evoke some advanced backup functionalities.

 Each script that is create is added to the scripts drop down list.
-Giving the user to backup multiple directories and set their backup directories to unique locations.
+Giving the user the ability to backup multiple directories and set their backup directories to unique locations.
 A sequence of scripts can be saved as a *.cpy file format and loaded for repeated use.

 Application Description: